YngveMolnes/graduate-workshop/README.md

    location.
 Extend the pydantic type(s) to include this data.
 4. BONUS#2: Implement Geocoding API calls as LLM-function calls.

+# Example implementation

+In example-implementation.py you will find a working implementation.
+Use it if you are stuck or confused, but do yourself a favour and try to implement things yourself first.

 # Happy coding (-:

 Any tools / help is allowed, be it LLMs, web searches or whatever.
 This is not